Last Updated on

 Solo travel in India can feel exhausting and nerve-wracking

 Truthfully, a much as I want to see more of India, the fatigue of scrambling to find my daily bearings in this crash course of solo travel is getting to me.
 It’s not easy to travel solo 24/7 with last-minute preparations made on-the-fly; at least, not in India and when you’re a newbie to solo travel.
 I’m excited to be experiencing travel on my own and feel empowered with each passing test.
 But I’m not used to winging it solo.
+It’s being thrown into the deep end without knowing how to swim.

 I wish I planned better!
-Momentarily, I seek an oasis of calm, “a moment” of beauty and a bit of spoiled privilege to rejuvenate myself.
+I seek an oasis of calm, “a moment” of beauty and a bit of spoiled privilege to rejuvenate myself.
 None offers itself within the Delhi madhouse of honking horns, zig-zag driving, near-death-collisions, dirt, bugs, haggling, outdoor urinals and the constant visibility of poverty.
 Amidst it all, I realize there’s one place I’ve heard much about but forgotten to see… Delhi’s Chandni Chowk.

 How to Haggle for a Taxi in India